narenranjit/chandrian-theme/README.md

 - Mixins / variables / built-in functions are treated as actions and shown in warm colors.
 - Vendor prefixes are 'noise' and are muted.
 - Semicolons, colons etc. are all language noise and are muted.

-- Mis-spelled elements / id-selectors that you forgot the leading '#' for are highlighted in red.
 - Known attribute values (relative / block etc.) are colored while unknown ones are not (position vs positon), to help catch typos.
 - Known property-names (color / margin etc.) are colored while unknown ones are not, providing immediate feedback if you get it wrong.
 - Obsolete properties are also shown as errors.